uc-cdis/gen3.org/content/resources/user/using-api.md

 * * *
 ## What Does the API Do?
 * * *
 The API is created programmatically based on the Gen3 commons data model.
-All of the work Gen3 data contributors do to prepare their metadata powers the API (see steps [4-6 in the Data Contribution section](/resources/user/submit-data.md)).
+All of the work Gen3 data contributors do to prepare their metadata powers the API (see steps [4-6 in the Data Contribution section](/resources/user/submit-data)).

 With the API in place, users can submit queries to find metadata information across the Gen3 commons.
 The API can be queried programmatically or through provided tools, like the submission portal.

 The Gen3 commons uses [GraphQL](http://graphql.org/) to manage the metadata.
 To learn the basics of writing queries in GraphQL, please visit: <http://graphql.org/learn>.

 * * *
-## Credentials to Query the API
+## Credentials to send API requests
 * * *
 The credentials that allow access to "raw" data in the object store and ssh keys to access VMs, also allow users to programmatically query or submit data to the API.
 This credential is used every time an API call is made.